ericoporto/ags-manual-wiki/File.md

 `$APPDATADIR$`, which allows you to write/read files to a folder on the system which is accessible by and shared by all users.
 The example of their use is below.
+`$DATA$`, which allows you to read files that are packaged inside the game package, originally from a directory specified in the General Settings, in the `Package custom data folder(s)` option.

 Examples: